Alabama Court Records

 What is a Misdemeanor in Alabama?

-The state of Alabama defines Misdemeanor in Section 13A–1–2(9) as those offenses that will be punished by a jail term for a period that should not exceed 1 year.
-They are not as weighty as felonies but are still crimes that go against the law.
-The Code of Alabama ranks offenses that are misdemeanors into classes according to the gravity of the offense and severity of the penalty to be served.
+The state of Alabama defines a Misdemeanor in Section 13A–1–2(9) as those offenses that are punishable by a jail term for a period not exceeding 1 year.
+They are not as serious as felonies, but are still crimes that violate the law.
+The Code of Alabama categorizes misdemeanors into classes based on the gravity of the offense and the severity of the penalty to be served.
 The classes of Misdemeanors are:

-- Class A Misdemeanors: Crimes in this class are to be punished by a jail term that should not exceed 1 year and/or a fine that should not be more than $6,000
+- Class A Misdemeanors: Crimes in this category are punishable by a jail term of up to one year and/or a fine of up to $6,000.

-- Class B Misdemeanors: Crimes that fall under this category are to receive a penalty of jail term not exceeding 6 months, or a fine that should not exceed $3,000, or both, as the court deems fit.
+- Class B Misdemeanors: This category encompasses offenses that carry a jail term of up to six months, a fine of up to $3,000, or both, as the court deems appropriate.

-- Class C Misdemeanors: Crimes in this class are to be punished by jail term that should not exceed 3 months and/or a fine that should not be more than $500.
+- Class C Misdemeanors: Crimes in this class are punished by a jail term of up to three months and/or a fine of up to $500.

 What are some examples of Misdemeanors in Alabama?